akshaybadola/bloggen/README.md

 # Simple Blog Generation with Pandoc

-The blog is lightweight and could be rendered with a text based browser.
-The repository contains both the blog contents and the python script used to generate it.
-The styles were customized by me.
+Simple and effective Blog Generator with Pandoc.
+Can read yaml metadata from headers and generate meta pages with `tags` and `categories` with corresponding TOC.
+The LITE version can be rendered with a text based browser without JS also.

+A shinier React version will be added soon.

 Everything in the repo is under `CC-BY-SA 4.0`.
 See LICENSE or https://creativecommons.org/licenses/by-sa/4.0/ for details.